bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # service pack &lt;string&gt; of &lt;operating system&gt; : service pack

-Returns the service pack that matches the string in the format &amp;quot;base-tl-sp-date&amp;quot;.
-For example, AIX 5.3 at technology level 6 and service pack 3, which was released on the 32nd week of 2007, would be &amp;quot;5300-06-03-0732&amp;quot;.
-Note: older service packs may not have a date portion, and the final service pack at a particular technology level has a SP value of &amp;#39;CSP&amp;#39;.
+Returns the service pack that matches the string in the format "base-tl-sp-date".
+For example, AIX 5.3 at technology level 6 and service pack 3, which was released on the 32nd week of 2007, would be "5300-06-03-0732".
+Note: older service packs may not have a date portion, and the final service pack at a particular technology level has a SP value of &#39;CSP&#39;.

 # service pack major version of &lt;operating system&gt; : integer